||The Hong Kong Radio Control Soaring Society

 The competition must be held at a site which is suitable for slope soaring.

-When marking the starting and landing areas and the turning planes, the organiser must take into account the configuration of the terrain and the wind direction.
+When marking the starting and landing areas and the turning planes, the organiser must take into account the configuration of the terrain and

 Any changes of the flight and landing areas may be made only between rounds or between groups.